stcorp/harp/doc/operations.rst

     ``smooth((variable, variable, ...), dimension, axis-variable unit, collocation-result-file, a|b, dataset-dir)``
         Same as above, but then providing a list of variables that need to be smoothed.
-        For each variable an associated averaging kernel needs to be present in the collocated dataset.
+        For each variable an associated averaging kernel (and associated a-priori, if applicable) needs to be present in the collocated dataset.

     ``valid(variable)``
         Exclude invalid values of the specified variable (values